cdapio/cdap/cdap-docs/developer-guide/source/admin.rst

 services need to be running.

-Certain CDAP components need to reference your *Hadoop*, *HBase*, *YARN* (and possibly *Hive*) cluster configurations by adding your configuration to their classpaths.
+Certain CDAP components need to reference your *Hadoop*, *HBase*, *YARN* (and possibly *Hive*) cluster configurations by adding your configuration to their class paths.

 .. rst2pdf: PageBreak